 I find, most times, when speaking with other synthesists that their background actually lies elsewhere.
 For example, they were a pianist, in my case a drummer.
 Can you say you found your affinity towards electronic music stems from elsewhere on the Sonic spectrum, or were you always a Synth-head?

 Has your process changed since the events of 2014?
-Do you look at your equipment and influence in any sort of different light?
+Do you look at your equipment, music production and influence in any sort of different light?

 I decided to stay in Ukraine, not to emigrate, cause I had a hope after the revolution.
 Also, around that time, I’d met Slava Lepsheev and started to help him in the creation of a CXEMA rave.
 Slava was my teacher; Teaching me how to promote parties, myself and eventually introduced me to the locals.
 My equipment and PC melts from year to year..and I have no money to buy anything new.
 So, now I make multi-tracks with 3 stems.

-What is it like to own a label in the present Ukraine?
+What is it like to own an independent label in the present Ukraine?
 Particular difficulties you find unique to your situation?
 Or for that matter, was anything easier to achieve in the modern Ukraine that we would find surprising here in the West?